zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    by its TCP analyzer.

-   :c: The connection.
+   :param c: The connection.

-   :pkt: Information extracted from the SYN packet.
+   :param pkt: Information extracted from the SYN packet.

    .. zeek:see:: connection_EOF  connection_attempt connection_established
       connection_finished connection_first_ACK